Executive Board Members

 Other Board Members

-Prof. Dr. Walter VERMEULEN (Former President)
+Prof. Dr. Walter VERMEULEN (Past President)

 Based at Utrecht University (NL), but also linked to Stellenbosch University (SA), Vermeulen has a long-standing experience in analysing progress in implementing environmental practices in business in many different countries, both inside companies and in their socio-economic networks.
 He is especially focusing on new forms of private governance in international supply chains, both in Europe as well as in supplier countries worldwide and in practices of circular economy.
 He also published articles on the essence of the concept of sustainable development and the social dimension.
 He has been also program leader of the International Master Sustainable Development at Utrecht University.

 See for more information:

 Prof. Dr. Rupert BAUMGARTNER